 OPENING THE CANDLE SUGGESTS THE SENTIMENT FOR THE DAY.
 IF FORMED AT KEY SR LEVEL(PDL/PDH/LSL/LSH)

-- Clean, Strong wide range candle with volume indicate strong market sentiment
+- Clean, Strong, wide-range candles with volume indicate strong market sentiment.

 - PIN BAR FROM PDH/PDL also suggests strong sentiment

 The proper knowledge of opening a candle and the price action around a reference point is crucial for successful trades.
 Follow the trend

 The market always looks to handle the current business first.
 So the initial move will usually tell us about,

 - Who were the trapped traders from yesterday scampering for an exit today?

 - Who missed an entry yesterday and is rushing into the morning markets?